kineticsquid/pass-docker/README.md

 ### Postgres-related variables

   - POSTGRES_DB_PORT: the port that the Postgres database is exposed on, defaults to `6543`

+### Elasticsearch-related variables

+  - ES_PORT: the port that Elasticsearch is exposed on, defaults to `9200`

+### PASS indexer related variables

+  - PI_FEDORA_USER: user to do basic auth with when retrieving Fedora resources
+  - PI_FEDORA_PASS: password for basic auth when retrieving Fedora resources
+  - PI_FEDORA_INTERNAL_BASE: Internal URI for Fedora.
+Used to test if it is up.
+  - PI_ES_BASE: URL to base of Elasticsearch.
+Used to test if it is up.
+  - PI_ES_INDEX: URL to Elasticsearch index where Fedora resources will be indexed.
+  - PI_FEDORA_JMS_BROKER: location of Fedora JMS broker.
+  - PI_FEDORA_JMS_QUEUE: name of Fedora JMS queue
+  - PI_TYPE_PREFIX: prefix of Fedora resource type which indicates resource should be indexed
+  - PI_LOG_LEVEL: log level of pass-indexer

 <h2><a id="build" href="#build">Building the Docker Images</a> (optional)</h2>

 If the images deployed to Docker Hub are up-to-date, then you do not need to build the images.